Time Bomb 9/11

 Time Bomb 9/11 or just Time Bomb was a Hindi political thriller that aired on Zee TV from 20 June 2005 to 28 November 2005.
 It used to air every Monday at 10:00pm, and the show had a similar format to "24".
-The story focuses on Osama Bin Laden and his terrorist group aiming to destroy the city of New Delhi on 11 September as well as assassinating the Indian Prime Minister who was played by Kay Kay Menon.
+The story focuses on Osama bin Laden and his terrorist group aiming to destroy the city of New Delhi on 11 September as well as assassinating the Indian Prime Minister who was played by Kay Kay Menon.
 A RAW group led by Field Officer Varun Awasthi (played by Rajeev Khandelwal) has to protect the Prime Minister and more importantly, the city.

 It also starred Pankaj Tripathi as one of the RAW Officers.
+Umar Abbasi acted as a golfer turned rogue.